 Short story from small beach: I sit down on the boulder near the big rock wall.
 I'm hungry so I take the slice of pizza from my backpack.
 Sudenly strange movement directs my eyes.
 Hundreds of lizards - small and bigger slowly approach.
 I wave my hand.
 Lizards escape.
 But after the minute fabulous smell of pizza calls them again.

 I'm staring at the sea horizen and forgot about lizards' invasion.
 Suddenly I feel that little creature is walking on my arm.
 Despite the lizard is not wet and slippy I order it "go out".

 But after the minute brave lizards start again their patrol.
 And I have to give up and hide the yummy pizza from animals.

 Take the advantage of your stay between these charming creatures and see how they are nice, dexterous and well-prepared to survive.

-The climate in Madeira it is never too hot (temperatures can get up to around 33 C when the Leste wind blows for a few days every year) averaging maximums of 24 C during the summers months (July through to October) and minimum's of 17 C. During the winter average temperatures drop by approximately 4 C.
+Favorite thing: The climate in Madeira it is never too hot (temperatures can get up to around 33 C when the Leste wind blows for a few days every year) averaging maximums of 24 C during the summers months (July through to October) and minimum's of 17 C. During the winter average temperatures drop by approximately 4 C.